0xflotus/jgit/README.md

 Warnings/Caveats
 ----------------

-- Native smbolic links are supported, provided the file system supports them.
+- Native symbolic links are supported, provided the file system supports them.
 For Windows you must have Windows Vista/Windows 2008 or newer, use a non-administrator account and have the SeCreateSymbolicLinkPrivilege.